1932 Prussian coup d'état: Papen's and Hindenburg's approach

-Papen found an analogous justification for Prussia in the clashes culminating in the Altona Bloody Sunday of 17 July 1932.
-It involved on one side the Nazi SA, which had just had the ban against it lifted by the Papen government, and on the other the Communists and Social Democrats.
+Papen found an analogous justification for Prussia in the clashes culminating in the Altona Bloody Sunday of 17 July 1932 which involved the Nazi SA, which had just had the ban against it lifted by the Papen government, and the Communists and their supporters.
 The deadly confrontations and ensuing police action differed markedly from the Reich execution against Saxony in 1923.
 Then there had indeed been doubts about the loyalty of Saxony's left-wing government to the constitution and its willingness to take police action, but there was no question of this in Prussia's case.

-Three days earlier, on July 14, Reich President Paul von Hindenburg had signed an undated emergency decree pursuant to Article 48 of the Weimar Constitution at the request of Papen, who had visited him at his home in Neudeck along with Interior Minister Wilhelm von Gayl.
+Three days earlier, on 14 July, Reich President Paul von Hindenburg had at Papen's request signed an undated emergency decree pursuant to Article 48 of the Weimar Constitution, which allowed the Reich president, with the chancellor's co-signature, to take the necessary measures, including use of the military, to restore public security and order if they were endangered.
 By means of the decree Hindenburg authorized the Reich Chancellor to become Reich Commissioner for Prussia and enabled him to remove the caretaker Prussian government from office.
 By not dating the decree, Hindenburg left to Papen the choice of the time at which to make use of the power.
-Papen chose July 20.
+Papen chose 20 July.

 The third option, which would have consisted of waiting and leaving Prussia's caretaker minority government in office and trusting that it would get the situation under control even without a parliamentary majority, was one that Papen from the outset did not consider.